Reezonate/EasyOffset/README.md

 - Advanced: An understanding of how the saber rotation affects your swing is required
 ```

 Rotation only adjustment mode.
-Displays `Direction Vector` in spherical coordinates.
-Best used with `Use Free Hand` enabled
+Displays `Saber Rotation` on a spherical grid.
+Best used with the `Use Free Hand` enabled

-Allows you to change the `Direction vector` without changing the `Pivot point`
+Allows you to change the `Saber Rotation` without changing the `Pivot point`

 - Select `Rotation` in the `Adjustment Mode` list
 - Point forward with your palm facing down and press the button